15 Best Platforms For Bloggers

 - Intuitive drag-and-drop builder with a wide selection of templates.

-- Affordable premium plans for smaller websites.
+- Affordable premium plans for personal websites and small businesses.

 Cons

-- Limited design flexibility for advanced customization.
+- Limited design flexibility for advanced customization compared to self-hosted platforms.

 7. LinkedIn Articles